langchain-ai/langgraphjs/CONTRIBUTING.md

   // Invocation 1
   await expect(
-    app.invoke(2, { configurable: { threadId: "1" } })
+    app.invoke(2, { configurable: { thread_id: "1" } }),
   ).resolves.toBe(2);
-  let checkpoint = memory.get({ configurable: { threadId: "1" } });
+  let checkpoint = memory.get({ configurable: { thread_id: "1" } });
   expect(checkpoint).not.toBeNull();
   expect(checkpoint?.channelValues.total).toBe(2);

   // Invocation 2
   await expect(
-    app.invoke(3, { configurable: { threadId: "1" } })
+    app.invoke(3, { configurable: { thread_id: "1" } }),
   ).resolves.toBe(5);
-  checkpoint = memory.get({ configurable: { threadId: "1" } });
+  checkpoint = memory.get({ configurable: { thread_id: "1" } });
   expect(checkpoint?.channelValues.total).toBe(7);

   // Invocation 3
   await expect(
-    app.invoke(5, { configurable: { threadId: "2" } })
+    app.invoke(5, { configurable: { thread_id: "2" } }),
   ).resolves.toBe(5);
-  checkpoint = memory.get({ configurable: { threadId: "2" } });
+  checkpoint = memory.get({ configurable: { thread_id: "2" } });
   expect(checkpoint?.channelValues.total).toBe(5);
-  checkpoint = memory.get({ configurable: { threadId: "1" } });
+  checkpoint = memory.get({ configurable: { thread_id: "1" } });
   expect(checkpoint?.channelValues.total).toBe(7);
 });
 ```

 Those are some of the fundamentals of how a Pregel graph works.
 To get a deeper understanding of how Pregel works, you can check out it's expected behavior in `pregel.test.ts`.

 #### Channels

 Some concepts about channels:

 1. Channels are the way nodes communicate with one another in Pregel.
 If it were not for channels, nodes would have no way of storing values or denoting dependencies on other nodes.
 2. At it's core, every channel does a couple things:

 - It stores a current value.
 - It implements a way to `update` it's current value based on the expected parameter for the update function.
 - It implements a way to `checkpoint` or "snapshot" the current state of the channel.
 This enables persistence across a graph.
 - It implements a way to `empty` or "restore" a channel from a checkpoint/snapshot.
 This enables us to create a new channel from a checkpoint variable stored in a database.

 3. `channels/base.ts` is the base class for a channel and it can be extended to create any kind of channel.
 For example, `last_value.ts`, `binop.ts` are all types of channels.
 4. In Pregel, there is no limitation on the number of channels a node can subscribe to or write to.
 In LangGraph, however, currently every node maps to two channels.
 (1) A channel's value that it is subscribes to, i.e - is dependent on.
 (2) The channel that it writes to.
 5. `src/pregel/index.ts` holds all the business logic that uses channels and nodes in a pregel graph. `async *_transform` holds some of the most important logic because it is responsible for updating the channel's value and updating the checkpoint accordingly.